bestinslot-xyz/brc20-proposals/README.md

 Indexing rules are detailed in [Programmable Module Indexer Integration guide](https://github.com/bestinslot-xyz/brc20-programmable-module#indexer-integration-guide)

 ## Changelog

+### 12 Jun 2025
+- Added compression and base64 encoding support using the "b" field of the inscription

 ### 20 May 2025
 - Added a github link for the execution engine